 Available user roles

 - Admin: Has full access to all functionality within the Checkr Dashboard.
+This role can update account settings (including billing information), assign all roles to any users in the account.
 Limit this role to core members of your team.

 Assign Geos to users